 The Company entered into various agreements to effect the Separation and provide for the relationship between 3M and Solventum, including, among others, a separation and distribution agreement; a tax matters agreement; and transition service, distribution, and contract manufacturing agreements; as well as certain commercial supply agreements.
 The transition service and distribution agreements have overall terms of two years following the Separation and each may be extended an additional year.
-The transition contract manufacturing agreement's term is three years with an ability to extend under certain circumstances.
-Supply agreements, by which each company may provide product to the other, have initial three-year terms, but may extend for particular products up to ten or twelve years following the Separation, under certain circumstances.
+The transition contract manufacturing agreements, by which each company may provide product to the other, have initial three-year terms, but may extend for particular products up to ten or twelve years following the Separation, under certain circumstances.
 In addition, the companies had certain amounts due between them as of the Separation date.